Fra\"iss\'e limits of C*-algebras: The Jiang-Su algebra

 Given a probability measure $\mu$ on $[0,1]$ there is a natural trace $\tau_\mu$ on $\mc{Z}_{p,q}$ given by

 where $\tau$ is the unique trace on $M_{pq}(\mathbb{C})$.
 By using Riesz representation theorem for bounded linear functionals on $C([0,1])$ and the uniqueness of traces on fibres of $\cZ_{p,q}$ one shows that all traces of $\mc{Z}_{p,q}$ are of this form, hence $T(\mc{Z}_{p,q})$ is affinely homeomorphic to the space of probability measures on $[0,1]$.

-We will say that a trace on $\mc{Z}_{p,q}$ is diffuse if the associated measure is diffuse.
+We need to remind the reader of a number of facts about measures before we can define the class $\mc{K}$ for which $\mc{Z}$ is a Fra\"iss\'e limit.
+We say that a probability measure $\mu$ on $[0,1]$ is faithful and diffuse if the function $u(t) =\mu([0,t])$ is a strictly increasing and continuous.
+This will imply that the trace defined above as $\tau_\mu$ is faithful and $\mu$ is diffuse as a measure i.e. for every $F \subseteq [0,1]$ with $\mu(F) > 0$ there is $E \subset F$ such that $\mu(E) < \mu(F)$.